-During the training, you:
+During the training, you learn to:

-- Use recent grant application guidelines and real funded proposals to examine what works, what doesn’t, and why
+Use recent grant application guidelines and real funded proposals to examine what works, what doesn’t, and why

-- Develop a work-plan for proposal development and write key proposal sections
+Develop a work-plan for proposal development and write key proposal sections

 Review concept papers drafted by your peers and have your own work reviewed by others

-"Thanks for this excellent training!
+Thanks for this excellent training!
 Two months later I applied for my first federal grant.
 Our college was one of only 10 awardees in the nation and will receive nearly $750,000 over three years.
-I really appreciate the encouragement and instruction. "
+I really appreciate the encouragement and instruction.